-This raises the question of whether $\pro_K$ acting on $m$-packed labelings of rooted trees $T$ has an associated CSP.
-For this, one would need a polynomial and, in the case $m=\#T$, a natural candidate is the $q$-analogue of the hook length formula for such trees which we now describe.
-An $m$-packed labeling with $m=\#T$ is call a {\em standard labeling} of $T$ and we let \beq f^T = \text{ the number of standard labelings of $T$}. \eeq The {\em hook length} of $x\in T$ is
+One could ask whether $\pro_K$ acting on $m$-packed labelings of rooted trees $T$ has an associated CSP.
+For this, one would need a polynomial and, in the case $m=\#T$, a natural candidate is the $q$-analogue of formula~\eqref{hook}.
+To turn this quantity into a polynomial in $q$ we use the standard $q$-analogue of $n\in\bbN$ which is

-that is, the size of the upper order ideal generated by $x$.
-The following result is known as the Hook Length Formula for Trees

-where $n=\#T$.
-To turn this into a polynomial in $q$ we use the standard $q$-analogue of $n\in\bbN$ which is

 Now define \beq f^T(q) = \frac{[n]_q!}{\prod_{x\in T} [h_x]_q} \eeq where $[n]_q! = [1]_q [2]_q\cdots[n]_q$.
 This turns out to be a polynomial in $q$ and is, up to a power of $q$, the generating function for various statistics on trees as shown by Bj\"orner and Wachs~\cite{BW:qlf}.